Windows 10 PIN Not Working: Ultimate Troubleshooting Guide

 - At the sign-in screen, click “I forgot my PIN”

-- Verify your identity using your Microsoft account password
+- Verify your identity using your Microsoft account password (or a code sent to your recovery email)

 - Follow the prompts to create a new PIN

-Using Professional Tools for PIN Recovery
+#Using Professional Tools for PIN Recovery

 - PassFab 4WinKey: Removes Windows passwords and PINs with a high success rate